What are Peer Support Specialists?

 - Desire to assist others in their recovery journey through Peer Support work

 To learn more about and begin the application process, please visit our application page.
-Please be advised that applications are due no later than one month (30 days) prior to the start of training.
-However, due to recent subsidizing of training costs, our program usually fills up before that date.
-Applicants are advised to submit their completed applications and letter of reference as soon as possible.
+We recommend you fill out your application thoroughly so that we can determine eligibility for the training.
+Applications are due by the dates listed above, but we recommend sending them in early.
+Due to recent subsidizing of training costs, our program usually fills up before that date.

 To speak to someone at the Network about the program, contact our Recovery Education Manager, Joann Calabrese, at [email protected]